Which countries offer digital nomad visas?

 Globe image on textured background

 The work landscape is evolving.
-More people are embracing a flexible, location-independent, and technology-enabled lifestyle that allows them to work outside of the traditional office environment.
+More people are embracing a flexible, location-independent lifestyle, with the number of U.S. teleworkers up by 5.1 million over the year in early 2024.
+This technology-enabled shift allows them to work outside of the traditional office environment.
 They are called digital nomads, and they are opting to work from anywhere in the world.

 Taking the next step in your work-from-anywhere journey?
 Oyster's Global Employment Pass is chock-full of free resources to help remote workers like you.